Interested in Helping Lead College Outdoors Trips?

 Outside Leadership Experience Resources

-If you’re looking to gain outside leadership experience in order to Trip Lead, please see this collection of resources to steer you in the right direction.
+If you’re looking to gain outside leadership experience in order to become a Trip Leader, please see this collection of resources to steer you in the right direction.

 If you have any questions, please don’t hesitate to email us at: